joselevelsup/typescript-express-react/Readme.md

 ---

-If you wish, you can fork this for your own needs.
-It is currently still in development.
+If you wish, you can fork this for your own needs. ~~It is currently still in development~~.

 Keep It Live,<br/>joselevelsup